ParsianRoboticLab/Zero-Shot-Learning/README.md

 In the next step, a **Weighted Average** of Attribute is extracted for each image, where the membership probability of each label will be the attributes weight for that label.
 Result attribute vector will be constructed by a weighted average of each attribute.

 Now, each image has its attribute vector.
 Hence, finding the matched label for that attribute vector by measuring the distance of that vector on a manifold is possible.
-In the end, the nearest class to image vector will be selected as the correct class for that image.
+At the end, the nearest class to image vector will be selected as the correct class for that image.

 ![alt text][ALL]